Elias-Noda/CSV-Merger/README.md

 # Mergers

-Just a tool for quick merging spreadsheets
+Just a tool to quickly merge spreadsheets

 By now I have just put a CSV merger, I may add others some other time